airyhq/airy/docs/docs/getting-started/installation/aws.md

 Default output format [None]: json
 ```

-Apart from an EKS cluster, `airy create` will take car of all the necessary AWS
+Apart from an EKS cluster, `airy create` will take care of all the necessary AWS
 resources, such as:

 - VPC resources (VPC, subnets, route tables, public gateways)